What makes a customer, do business with you, once, twice or several times and then suddenly, choose to do business elsewhere?

-It’s the good old consistency!
+It’s good old consistency!

 There is a lack of consistency that sneaks up in every business if you allow it to come and make camp in yours.

-It will scare you’re customers away.
+It will scare your customers away.

-Visit to a barber
+A Customer Visit to a Barber

 A friend who went to visit a barber.

 On their first meeting, he says he received one of the best haircuts he has ever had.